 As a special note, it is usually the case that a social engineer may have better luck with ‘piggy-backing’ an employee of the opposite sex.
 There could be numerous reasons for this, but it seems that it is less likely that the employees will confront or question a social engineer that looks like they belong or are ‘playing the part’ especially if they are of the opposite sex.
 Seppo Heikkinen states in his article “Social engineering in the world of emerging communication technologies”:

 - “We tend to like people who like us or, as the saying goes, “it never hurts to be friendly”.
 Expressing liking or similar interests might be enough to view the other person favorably and feel sympathy.
 This can then blur the judgment of the victim and open an avenue for social engineering attacks.
 A bit of flattery will further increase the possibility of the victim taking a mental shortcut especially if this is coming from a person of opposite sex.
 Similarly, a worker might feel that if the password is not shared with a supposed colleague within some reasonable request, they would be giving a statement of mistrust, which might be viewed as insulting, thus compromising the social relationships.
 The same could happen even with the token based authentication mechanisms.”

-Using this knowledge can help when piggybacking or trying to gain physical access.
+This knowledge is a powerful tool that can help protect your business from the methods employed by social engineers who are trying to gain physical access to your facility.
 In the following sections we discuss some of the avenues a social engineer may take to play the part.